polyfloyd/ledcubesim/README.md

 * Scrolling with the mouse adjust the zoom.
 * Pressing R on the keyboard will reset the view to its initial condition.
 * Pressing S on the keyboard will toggle the visibility of black (off) voxels.
+* Pressing T on the keyboard will toggle spinning of the view

 ## Input
 Write `width * height * length * 3` bytes to stdin.
 Colors are encoded as